ut-code/dot-tutor/README-en.md

 ## About

-This is software for learning Braille.
+This is Learn Braille, which is a web application for learning Braille.

 ## Usage